EyeDaleHim/Crow-Engine/README.md

 # About

-Gear Engine is a Friday Night Funkin' engine built with efficiency and cleanliness in mind.
+Gear Engine is a framework for Friday Night Funkin' that uses declarative data structures to display content.

+The general comparison is that Gear Engine gives you less control over objects, states, and the flow directly, this is in part that the engine doesn't offer a lot of imperative options like scripting, but ideally, the way Gear Engine should be built is that the developer must avoid creating a lot of original logic as much as possible.

 # Credits